Why Invest in Silver?

 LBMA Silver Price

-There's thus a big disconnect between silver futures trading, which influence the price of silver, and trading of real physical silver.
+There is thus a large disconnect between silver futures trading, which influences the price of silver, and trading of real physical silver.

 The Open Interest on the COMEX silver futures contract is defined as the amount of silver futures contracts outstanding at any given time.
-Open Interest has been on an upward trend over the last number of years, and is mid-2016 at above 200,000 contracts.
+Open Interest has been on an upward trend over the last number of years, and as of late 2018 was above 200,000 contracts.

-An Open Interest of 200,000 contracts represents 31,000 tonnes of silver which is approximately equal to the yearly silver supply.
-There's however only 4,000 tonnes of silver available in the COMEX warehouses (eligible stocks) and less than 1,000 tonnes of registered silver for which a document of title has been issued.
-Deliveries of physical silver on the COMEX was only 2,600 tonnes during 2015.
+An Open Interest of 200,000 contracts represents 31,000 tonnes of silver, which is approximately equal to the yearly silver supply.
+However, there are only 6,400 tonnes of silver available in the COMEX warehouses (eligible stocks) and about 2,500 tonnes of registered silver for which a document of title has been issued.

 The Gold/Silver Ratio